Mubaarak

-Mubaarak (Somali: Mubarak, Arabic: مبارك, Romanized: Mubārak) is a town under the Governorate of Merca (Marka, Marca, Merka) City Mainland.
+Mubaarak (Somali: Mubarak, Arabic: مبارك, Romanized: Mubārak) is a town in the Qoryoley District of the Lower Shabelle region under the Governorate of Merca (Marka, Marca, Merka) City Mainland.
 The Shebelle River (Webi Shabeelie) flows through the east of Mubaarak.
-The Shabelle River flows south, and originates from the Ethiopian Highlands.
+The Shabelle River originates from the Ethiopian Highlands and flows south.

 Geography

 Mubaarak is located in the Qoriyoley District, in the South West State of Somalia.
 It is 32 mi from the national capital of Somalia, Mogadishu.
 The nearest airport to Mubaarak is the K50 Airstrip, and the singular road that connects the two is named Marka-Afgooye Road.
 Mubaarak is situated 219 ft above sea level.

 Etymology

-Mubarak (Mubaarak) is an Islam name meaning "Blessed".
+Mubarak (Mubaarak) is a name meaning "Blessed".
+It is the passive participle of the verb bāraka (بارَكَ), which is associated with growth and blessing.
 It comes from the Latinate name "Benidictus", or literally "Well Spoken".